ezrafayet/use-wizard/README.md

 ![alt exaltation](https://static.adzaria.co/npm/usewizard3.jpg)
 *figure 3.1*

-All we have to do is to declare the wizard like above, but we will use an object {} when we have different possible paths.
+All we have to do is to declare the wizard like above, but we will use an object instead of a string when we have different possible paths.
-* Declare parallel paths in an object, where keys are "1", "2", ...
+* Declare parallel paths in an object, where paths' keys are "1", "2", "3" ...
-* Each array must always start with a string (= single component),
+* Each array must always start with a string.
-* Each object must have a string before it, it is impossible to have an objects following an object, use a string between them
+* Each object (at index n) must follow a string (at index n-1), so you give user a choice.

 The example of the figure 3.1 would be written like this:
 ```